 Histogram Sorting Using Cooperative Learning part of Cooperative Learning:Examples

 Intended as an early lesson in an introductory statistics course, this lesson uses cooperative learning methods to introduce distributions.
 Students develop awareness of the different versions of particular shapes (e.g., different types of skewed distributions, or different types of normal distributions), and that there is a difference between models (normal, uniform) and characteristics (skewness, symmetry, etc.).

 Investigating the Modernity of the University Library part of Campus-Based Learning:Examples

 Students will investigate the modernity of the university library by designing and implementing a complex survey design.

 Interpreting Graphical Displays of Univariate Distributions part of Gallery Walks:Examples

 Students give practical interpretation of graphs based on shape, center, and spread.

-Creating a Spam Filter part of Inventing and Testing Models:Examples
+Judging a Paper Airplane Contest part of Inventing and Testing Models:Examples

 This model-eliciting activity has students determine how to create a fair judging scheme for a paper airplane contest while considering both the most accurate paper airplane and the best floater.
 Students are given ...